Wilbur Ross's IAC IPO delayed until 2012: report

 Sources previously told Reuters that the company was readying an IPO or sale and had hired Bank of America Merrill Lynch and JPMorgan to run the process.
 The IPO could be worth about $1.6 billion, one source said at the time.

-Spokespeople for Bank of America Merrill Lynch and JPMorgan declined to comment.
-IAC was not immediately available for comment.
+Spokespeople for Bank of America Merrill Lynch and JPMorgan declined comment.
+IAC also declined comment, saying it does not comment on speculation.

+A source on Friday said that Deutsche Bank had also been hired.
+Deutsche Bank was not immediately available to comment on that.